 - 2.38 With a small settlement based around Park Street Mill ('Le Parkmulle') dating back to before the Roman Conquest, Park Street is the most historic of the Parish's three villages and houses the majority of the area's listed buildings. - 2.39 As with Bricket Wood, Park Street lies on the Abbey Line with a station opening in 1858, albeit in a different position from today's station which opened in 1890.
 A second station, How Wood, opened in 1988.
-With a small settlement based around Park Street Mill ('Le Parkmulle') dating back to before the Roman Conquest, Park Street

-- is the most historic of the Parish's three villages and houses the majority of the area's listed buildings. - 2.40 The 'original' Park Street, along with the smaller habitations of Frogmore and Colney Street, lay on the Watling Street Roman Road (latterly the A5 London to Holyhead arterial road and now designated the A5183).
+2.40 The 'original' Park Street, along with the smaller habitations of Frogmore and Colney Street, lay on the Watling Street Roman Road (latterly the A5 London to Holyhead arterial road and now designated the A5183).
 Bordering this road, and within the Park Street Frogmore Conservation Area, can be found the majority of the village's historic buildings; in particular the Grade II listed Park Street Mill.
-Several nearby cottages are also Grade II listed, as are Burston Manor on the village's eastern flank and Moor Mill (now a restaurant) in Colney Street.
+Several nearby cottages are also Grade II listed, as are Burston Manor on the village's western flank and Moor Mill (now a restaurant) in Colney Street.

-- 2.41 Early, largely ad hoc 20th century housing development centred to the west of Watling Street, an area which became known as How Wood and subsequently the location for much of the village's second-half of the century expansion.
-How Wood is also the location of the village's main shopping area, although there is also a small cluster of shops on the A5183 Watling Street. - 2.42 Park Street is also the most commercially-orientated of the Parish's villages with a number of long-standing small businesses lining the A5183 and which, in recent times, have been augmented by the Curo Park and Ventura Park warehouse/distribution developments although none of these developments are overly obtrusive to the main residential clusters. - 2.43 Park Street has three schools, How Wood Primary and Nursery School, Park Street Primary School and the independent Haberdashers' Aske's Pre-Preparatory School.
+2.41 Early, largely ad hoc 20th century housing development centred to the west of Watling Street, an area which became known as How Wood and subsequently the location for much of the village's second-half of the century expansion.
+How Wood is also the location of the village's main shopping area, although there is also a small cluster of shops on the A5183 Watling Street.

+- 2.42 Park Street is also the most commercially-orientated of the Parish's villages with a number of long-standing small businesses lining the A5183 and which, in recent times, have been augmented by the Curo Park and Ventura Park warehouse/distribution developments although none of these developments are overly obtrusive to the main residential clusters. - 2.43 Park Street has three schools, How Wood Primary and Nursery School, Park Street Primary School and the independent Haberdashers' Aske's Pre-Preparatory School.
 Its thriving Village Hall hosts numerous social events and activities.
 There are two place of worship; Park Street Baptist church in How Wood and Frogmore's George Gilbert Scott designed Holy Trinity church.